 PNA and Tokelau Response: The purpose of having 100% observers on board purse seiners will be exactly as it is now, and as it was for several years before the CMS was first adopted.
 The 100% observer coverage of the purse seine fishery was introduced by PNA in PNA waters for the purpose of monitoring catch retention requirements.
 And nobody could believe that purse seiners need higher observer coverage for compliance purposes, especially when the longline fisheries are largely managed by unverified catch limits and the low level of logline coverage is the main reason for the poor state of knowledge and the poor stock status of several bycatch species .

+Observer-related cases from the sample of trips by purse seine vessels identified under the paper above will be used for the CMR, including [for the purposes of paragraphs 21 to 30].

+[EU]: Could you please clarify what this mean?
+Not all the paragraphs here seem relevant and it does not give clear indication to the Secretariat on how to use the "sample".

 PNA and Tokelau Response: Thank you for pointing this out.
 We have made the paragraph reference more precise.
 We think this also clarifies how the Secretariat will use the sample.

-23 and 26
+Observer-related cases from the sample of trips by purse seine vessels identified under the paper above will be used for the CMR, including for the purposes of paragraphs 21 to 3023 and 26.

+Does this mean integrating some CCFS within the CMR?
+Or within the aggregated tables?

 PNA and Tokelau Response: This means that all the relevant classes of longline fishery cases in the CCFS will be drawn on for the extraction of the aggregated tables exactly as now, and a matching balanced sample of the purse seine fishery cases will be drawn on for the aggregated tables.

+Until the sampling scheme referred to in sub-paragraph b) above is adopted and applied, observer-related cases from the online compliance case file system for the purse seine fishery will not be used for the CMR.

+[EU]: But would 100% of the cases still be shown in the aggregated table?

 PNA and Tokelau Response: No. 100% of the longline cases will still be shown in the aggregated table.
 No purse seine cases will be shown in the aggregated table until the sampling scheme is applied.